Western Kentucky Hilltoppers football statistical leaders

 The Western Kentucky Hilltoppers football statistical leaders are individual statistical leaders of the Western Kentucky Hilltoppers football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Hilltoppers represent Western Kentucky University (WKU) in the NCAA's Conference USA (C-USA).
+The Hilltoppers represent Western Kentucky University (WKU) in the NCAA's Conference USA (C-USA) in the Football Bowl Subduvision (FBS) of Division I.

 Although Western Kentucky began competing in intercollegiate football in 1908, the school's official record book considers the "modern era" to have begun the 1950s.
 Records from before this decade are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: